dzenanr/boarding/README.md

 ##boarding package

-**Categories**: education, game, model, view, canvas, libraries, package, pub.
+**Categories**: education, canvas, game, model, view, libraries, package, pub.

-**Description**: A simple package to use for simple board games.
+**Description**: A package for board games or canvas drawings.
 The package has both model and view libraries.
+See the example folder to see how to use the boarding package.

 [Document](http://goo.gl/kXlDOJ)